Jackman3005/jackman3005.github.io/src/_posts/2018-08-07-initial-commit.md

 would love to hear what I have to contribute.

-In addition to wanting to contribute back to the community, I'd also like to improve my writing skills and work towards making this something that is easy and not stressful.
+In addition to wanting to contribute back to the community, I'd also like to improve my writing skills and work towards making this something that is easy and stress free.

 I haven't decided if this will end up being a mix of personal and technical posts or just technical.
 For now I will just go with the flow and see